Contrast narrow-spectrum and broad-spectrum drugs. Which are more effective?

 Phenol Coefficient

-The phenol coefficient is a quantitative measure comparing the efficacy of a disinfectant to phenol under standardized conditions.
-It helps determine relative antimicrobial strength but does not assess performance in practical applications like surface cleaning.
+The phenol coefficient is a quantitative measure comparing the effectiveness of a disinfectant to phenol under standardized conditions.
+It helps determine relative antimicrobial strength but does not assess performance in practical or diluted applications like a 50% water solution.

 Recommended video: